 The Prince of Soul

 The cool, truth, smooth, musical genius, the Prince of Soul.
 Marvin Pentz Gaye Jr. born April 2, 1939, Gaye accelerated, igniting musical airwaves as a Motown legend until his tragic death April 1, 1984.
-He sung the quintessence of the Afrikan-American experience to a pinnacle transcending time, leaving an imprint of melodic rhapsody in the hearts of millions of music enthusiasts throughout the world.
+He sung the quintessence of the African-American experience to a pinnacle, transcending time, leaving an imprint of melodic rhapsody in the hearts of millions of music enthusiasts throughout the world.
 Marvin unfolded his rEVOLutionary spirit, expressed the controversial social consciousness of our people, and stoked the lovemaking fire to an ongoing era of Black survivalism, resistance, love and triumph birthed out of the Civil Rights for Human Rights struggle.
 Take this sultry voyage down memory lane, into the core of a musical masters catalog, while we celebrate Marvin’s life that continues inspiring.

 Black Love is the Answer

 A jolt of electricity hits from the onset of the beat.
 We began two stepping and swaying our hips into a universal rhythm of “Sexual Healing.”
 Real R&B is soul medicine converging the intimacy of pure love that will have you calling on your “Distant Lover,” to remind them, “I Want You,” “Ain’t No Mountain High Enough” because “Your All I Need To Get By,” now “Let’s Get It On!”
 Every time we navigate back to the Black love, we strengthen ourselves, restore our endurance, work smarter to prosper greater and create timeless achievements for the future of ourselves.
 Thank you Marvin, for maintaining the musical pulse for continuing Black Love.